micahpaul/micahpaul.github.io/xmas2024/readme.md

 ### October
 * We went to the Rogue Invitational in Austin, which was fun!
 * Magen's van got hit by a deer on the way home, which was not.
-* Matt and Dad went on a man trip to San Antonio.
+* Matt and Micah went on a Man Trip to San Antonio.

 ### November
 * We hosted our first Maker Meetup gathering for local creative friends in Topeka.